Last Updated: July 27, 2024

 Career

 In 1976, Hewett decided to move to Los Angeles.
 There, he first met Jeffrey Daniel and Jody Watley at a club in the LA Crenshaw district.
 He decided to form a show group called Beverly Hills that he toured with throughout Europe, Scandinavia, Asia, and the UK.
-He toured with the group through all of 1977 and into 1978.
+Howard toured with the group through all of 1977 and into 1978.
 When he returned from the overseas tour, he started recording for Jeffrey Bowen.

-Around this time, he got a call from Jeffrey Daniel who was in need of a lead singer.
+Around this time, he got a call from Jeffrey Daniel, who was in need of a lead singer.
 Hewett decided to accept the offer and flew to New Jersey three days later.
 There, he met with Daniel and Watley and the trio formed the group Shalamar.
-They first recorded the "Big Fun" LP along with producer Leon Sylvers, They later recorded songs like "A Night to Remember," "Make That Move," "Second Time Around," "Dancing in the Sheets," and the ballad "This is for the Lover in You."
+They first recorded the "Big Fun" LP along with producer Leon Sylvers; they later recorded songs like "A Night to Remember," "Make That Move," "Second Time Around," "Dancing in the Sheets," and the ballad "This is for the Lover in You."
 Hewett was the lead singer of Shalamar from 1979 until 1985.

-In 1990, Hewett released his self-titled album.
+In 1990, Howard released his self-titled album.
 This album included the hit "Show Me" and "If I Could Only Have That Day Back."
 In 1992, he released his fourth album entitled "Allegiance."
-Unlike the prior three albums, this album was not as well-received.
+Unlike the previous three albums, this album was not as well-received.
 In addition to making his own music for albums, he also worked on other musical projects.
 He contributed to the second season theme song of "Hangin' with Mr. Cooper."
 The song was a remake of the Sam & Dave top 10 hit "Soul Man."
 The track was produced by singer Steve Tyrell.

 What is Howard Hewett's Net Worth?